Chalarangelo/jsiqle/README.md

 Properties can receive an additional boolean key, `cache`, indicating if the property should be cached.
 Property caches are persisted as long as there are no field changes for a given record and cannot be specified for relationships.
 This means that properties that depend on other properties, methods or external values are not good candidates for caching.
 If a cached property is stale, yo can force a recalculation is via updating any field on the record manually.
 Additionally, all cached properties across all models can be cleared via `Schema.prototype.clearPropertyCache()`.

+Boolean properties can receive an additional string key, `inverse`, defining the name of the inverse boolean property.
+Inverse boolean properties are automatically updated when the property is updated and vice versa and can be called like regular properties on any records of the model.
+Caching is also applied to inverse boolean properties, if specified via the `cache` boolean key.

 ```js
 import jsiqle from '@jsiqle/core';
 const MySchema = jsiqle.create({